Professional Pilot Technology

 - Understand leadership roles and step into those roles as a confident leader

 - Understand the technological, political, and historical developments constituting the evolution of modern aviation

-- Accurately analyze and interpret data from aerodynamic, mathematical, and scientific principles to ensure safe and efficient flight operations in all types of flying
+- Accurately analyze and interpret data from aerodynamic, mathematical, and scientific principles

 - I’m hooked on flying